OnlyKev/Project_Arch/README.md

 Do "git pull" to pull latest changes.

-If you have any unfinished code that you want to upload to the repo, make sure you put in the "pre-master" branch for futher development before pushing the finished code into the master branch.
+If you have any unfinished code that you want to upload to the repo, make sure you put in the "pre-master" branch for further development before pushing the finished code into the master branch.

 Do "git checkout pre-master" to change to the pre-master branch.